End of term

 One entry point, two guided paths

-To address user anxiety, I also integrated custom illustrations at key stages of the process.
-This wasn't decorative.
-The illustrations were used to lower cognitive load, add emotional softness to an otherwise technical workflow, and make the process feel more human.
+To reduce anxiety, I introduced custom illustrations at key moments.
+They weren’t decorative.
+They were there to reduce cognitive load and make the process feel a bit more human.

-To address user anxiety, I also integrated custom illustrations at key stages of the process.
-This wasn't decorative.
-The illustrations were used to lower cognitive load, add emotional softness to an otherwise technical workflow, and make the process feel more human.
+To reduce anxiety, I introduced custom illustrations at key moments.
+They weren’t decorative.
+They were there to reduce cognitive load and make the process feel a bit more human.

 Impact